-The AACR Outstanding Investigator Award for Breast Cancer Research, funded by Susan G. Komen®, recognizes an investigator of no more than 50 years of age whose novel and significant work has had or may have a far-reaching impact on the etiology, detection, diagnosis, treatment, or prevention of breast cancer.
+The AACR Outstanding Investigator Award for Breast Cancer Research, recognizes an investigator of no more than 50 years of age whose novel and significant work has had or may have a far-reaching impact on the etiology, detection, diagnosis, treatment, or prevention of breast cancer.
 Such work may involve any discipline across the continuum of biomedical research, including basic, translational, clinical and epidemiological studies.

 The recipient of the award will receive a $10,000 honorarium and present a 25-minute lecture at the 41st Annual San Antonio Breast Cancer Symposium.
 The symposium will be held December 4-8, 2018, at the Henry B. Gonzalez Convention Center in San Antonio, TX.